 All room rates including private, semi-private and special-care units are to be registered with Arkansas Blue Cross and Blue Shield at least annually and when such rates change.
 These rates should be listed on the Bed Complement Form.
+The form is used to calculate the average and most prevalent semi-private room allowances.
 The form is available by clicking on Bed Complement Form.